IGNNE/Beats-Pi/README.md

 If you're not already familiar with how to configure Beats, check out [Elastic's documentation](https://www.elastic.co/guide/index.html).

 These packages have config files bundled with names like "newmetricbeat.yml".
 This is to prevent overwriting your config files during an update.
 Each beat is designed to work with a config file like "metricbeat.yml" so you will need to change the config file name if this is your first install.
+Enjoy!